LMU-Seminar-LLMs/AutoTestGen/README.md

 ### Object Tree
 Object Tree displays all the functions/methods in the selected file.
 Methods are displayed as children nodes of the class they belong to.
-User simply needs to select desired object before clicking the *Generate Tests* button.
+You simply need to select desired object before clicking the *Generate Tests* button.
 ![Object Tree](./assets/objecttree.png)

 ***Additional features:***